bodrick/awesome/README.md

 *   [leviwheatcroft/selfhosted-awesome-unlist](https://github.com/leviwheatcroft/selfhosted-awesome-unlist) - repository of selfhosted and sysadmin projects
 *   [tabulator-tables/tabulator](https://github.com/tabulator-tables/tabulator) - Interactive Tables and Data Grids for JavaScript
 *   [GoogleChromeLabs/critters](https://github.com/GoogleChromeLabs/critters) - 🦔 A Webpack plugin to inline your critical CSS and lazy-load the rest.
-*   [gothinkster/vue-realworld-example-app](https://github.com/gothinkster/vue-realworld-example-app) - An exemplary real-world application built with Vue.js, Vuex, axios and different other technologies.
-This is a good example to discover Vue for beginners.
 *   [Sonnyducks/ServiceNow](https://github.com/Sonnyducks/ServiceNow) - Useful ServiceNow scripts
 *   [arnoudkooi/SN-Utils](https://github.com/arnoudkooi/SN-Utils) - Browser Extension to enhance experience and productivity in ServiceNow
 *   [FallingSnow/h265ize](https://github.com/FallingSnow/h265ize) - A node utility utilizing ffmpeg to encode videos with the hevc codec.